HMS Blandford (1720): Construction

-Commissioned service

-In the Royal Navy
+Royal Navy career

 She was commissioned in 1720 under the command of Captain William Martin, RN for service in the Baltic then to Carolina from 1721 to 24.
 She under the command of Captain George Protheroe, RN in 1727 for service in the Mediterranean in 1728 then she moved to New England in 1730/31.
 She returned home and paid off in July 1732.
 She was underwent a great repair at Sheerness from September 1732 to February 1733 at a cost of £1,872.1.9d.
 She was under the command of Captain George Burrish, RN for service in the North Sea in May 1732, She went to the Portuguese coast in 1734, then back to the English Channel in 1735 on to Georgia in 1738 and Jamaica 1739–40.
 She sailed for home with dispatches on 1 September 1740.
 She was surveyed in December 1740.

-Into the Atlantic slave trade
+Private career

-In 1742, Bristol based James Pearce purchased the vessel.
-After refitted her, he entered her into the Atlantic slave trade.
+In 1742, the Bristol merchant James Pearce purchased the vessel.
+After refitted her, he decided to enter Blandford into the Atlantic slave trade.

-Under Captain John Brackenridge, HMS Blandford would have taken part in a triangular trade.
-Of the 468 slaves embarked during Blandford’s first and only known slavery voyage, only around 400 survived to be landed ashore in Kingston, colony of Jamaica.

-Upon Blandford’s return to England in June 1745, she was put up for sale a second time.
+Under Captain John Brackenridge, she undertook a slaving voyage.
+Of the 468 slaves embarked during Blandfords first and only known slavery voyage, only around 400 survived to be landed ashore in Kingston, Jamaica.
+Upon her return to England in June 1745, she was put up for sale a second time.
 The purchaser and her future unfolded is not known.